Associate Professor of Public Policy

 SCHOOL OF PUBLIC AFFAIRS

-Area of Expertise: U.S. intelligence; U.S. national security agencies; CIA; FBI; spying
+Area of Expertise: U.S. intelligence; foreign intelligence, U.S. national security agencies; CIA; FBI; spying

 Zegart, associate professor of public policy at UCLA's Luskin School of Public Affairs, is an expert in U.S. intelligence and the design problems of U.S. national security agencies.